-- A. Teachers will be entitled to 15 days sick leave each school year as of the first official day of said school year.
+- A. Teachers will be entitled to 15 days sick leave each school year as of the first official day of said school year, prorated if they begin employment after the first official day of said school year.
 Sick leave may be accumulated from year to year to two-hundred twenty-five (225) days. - B. A teacher who anticipates being absent for an extended period of time due to illness or other disability shall inform the Superintendent of her/his best estimate as to how long he/she expects to be absent in order for the administration to plan adequately for a substitute.
 A teacher absent for more than five (5) consecutive school days shall provide a note from a licensed attending medical professional attesting to her/his disability if requested to do so by the Superintendent.
 Any teacher who has been absent because of illness for ten (10) consecutive school days shall return to her/his duties only after presentation of a certificate from her/his licensed attending medical professional indicating a satisfactory recovery and ability to perform her/his duties. - C. On the first pay day in September, each teacher will be notified in writing of the total number of sick leave days he/she has accumulated.